Countly/countly-sdk-documentation/sdk_dev_guide/current.md

     </p>
   </li>
 </ul>
-<h3 id="01H821RTQ6RS3BAEPWF1EGD07R">Automatic Feedback Widgets</h3>
+<h3 id="01H821RTQ6RS3BAEPWF1EGD07R">Retrieving the List of Eligible Widgets</h3>
 <p>
   The first step to showing a feedback widget is getting a list of the available widgets for this device ID.
 That would be done with a function named similar to <code>getAvailableFeedbackWidgets</code>.
 That call takes a callback.
 That callback returns 2 values.
 The second is the error string.
-The first one a list of available widget objects (or any other mechanism that allows the grouping of this data).
+The first is a list of available widget objects (or any other mechanism that allows grouping this data).
 If a class is used for grouping, it should be named similar to
   <code>CountlyPresentableFeedback</code>.
 That object contains 4 core values (widget
-  id (_id), widget type (type), widget name (name), tags (tg)) and 1 optional value (UI info (appearance)).
-Potential type values are currently "nps", "survey" and "rating".
+  id (_id), widget type (type), widget name (name), tags (tg)), and 1 optional value (UI info (appearance)).
+Potential type values are currently "nps" "survey" and "rating"
 </p>
 <p>The URL to acquire all available widgets in a list is:</p>
 <pre>/o/sdk?method=feedback&amp;app_key=[appKey]&amp;device_id=[deviceID]&amp;sdk_version=[sdkVersion]&amp;sdk_name=[sdkName]</pre>